 807.01 Drawing Must Show Only One Mark

 The USPTO will not deny a filing date if the drawing shows spatially separate elements.
-If the applicant submits an application where the “drawing” is composed of multiple elements on a separate page, multiple elements on a single digitized image, or multiple elements in a separate area of the body of the application, the applicant has met the requirement of 37 C.F.R.
-2.21(a)(3) for a clear drawing of the mark.
+If the applicant submits an application where the “drawing” is composed of multiple elements on a separate page, multiple elements on a single digitized image, or multiple elements in a separate area of the body of the application, the applicant has met the requirement of 37 C.F.R. §2.21(a)(3) for a clear drawing of the mark.
 The examining attorney must determine whether the matter presented for registration is a single mark projecting a unitary commercial impression.
 See TMEP §807.12(d) regarding “mutilation” or incomplete representation of the mark.

-If the examining attorney determines that spatially separate elements constitute two or more different marks, the examining attorney should refuse registration under §§1 and 45 of the Trademark Act, 15 U.S.C. §§1051 and 1127, on the ground that the applicant seeks registration of more than one mark.
-See In re Hayes, 62 USPQ2d 1443 (TTAB 2002); In re Elvis Presley Enterprises, Inc., 50 USPQ2d 1632 (TTAB 1999); In re Walker-Home Petroleum, Inc., 229 USPQ 773 (TTAB 1985); In re Jordan Industries, Inc., 210 USPQ 158 (TTAB 1980); In re Audi NSU Auto Union AG, 197 USPQ 649 (TTAB 1977); In re Magic Muffler Service, Inc., 184 USPQ 125 (TTAB 1974); In re Robertson Photo-Mechanix, Inc., 163 USPQ 298, 299 (TTAB 1969).
+If the examining attorney determines that spatially separate elements constitute two or more different marks, the examining attorney must refuse registration under §§1 and 45 of the Trademark Act, 15 U.S.C. §§1051 and 1127, on the ground that the applicant seeks registration of more than one mark.
+See In re Hayes, 62 USPQ2d 1443, 1445-1446 (TTAB 2002); In re Elvis Presley Enters., Inc., 50 USPQ2d 1632 (TTAB 1999); In re Walker-Home Petroleum, Inc., 229 USPQ 773, 775-776 (TTAB 1985); In re Jordan Indus., Inc., 210 USPQ 158, 159-160 (TTAB 1980); In re Audi NSU Auto Union AG, 197 USPQ 649, 650-651 (TTAB 1977); In re Magic Muffler Serv., Inc., 184 USPQ 125, 126 (TTAB 1974); In re Robertson Photo-Mechanix, Inc., 163 USPQ 298, 299 (TTAB 1969).
 This refusal may apply in any application, regardless of the filing basis.

 When registration is refused because the matter presented on the drawing does not constitute a single mark, the application filing fee will not be refunded.
 The applicant may amend the drawing if the amendment does not materially alter the mark, or may submit arguments that the matter on the drawing does in fact constitute a single mark.
-See TMEP §§807.14 et seq. regarding material alteration, and TMEP §807.14(a) regarding deletion of matter from the drawing.
+See TMEP §§807.14–807.14(f) regarding material alteration, and TMEP §807.14(a) regarding deletion of matter from the drawing.

-If the mark is duplicated in some form on the drawing (e.g. a typed word and a stylized display of the same word), this is generally not considered to be two materially different marks, and deletion of one of the marks is permitted.
+If the mark is duplicated in some form on the drawing (e.g., a typed word and a stylized display of the same word), this is generally not considered to be two materially different marks, and deletion of one of the marks is permitted.

-See also In re Upper Deck Co., 59 USPQ2d 1688 (TTAB 2001) (hologram used on trading cards in varying shapes, sizes, contents and positions constitutes more than one “device” as contemplated by §45 of the Trademark Act).
+See also In re Upper Deck Co., 59 USPQ2d 1688, 1691 (TTAB 2001) (holding that a hologram used on trading cards in varying shapes, sizes, contents, and positions constitutes more than one “device” as contemplated by §45 of the Trademark Act).